 Is it compatible with Windows, macOS, and Linux?

 The Edge extension is designed for the Edge browser, which runs on Windows, macOS, Linux, and mobile platforms.
 The extension itself works within Edge on those platforms where Edge is supported.
-Is hotspot vpn free

 How do I troubleshoot if the Edge extension isn’t working?